Dusit Thani College

+The college offers academic programs that combine theoretical instruction—delivered by faculty with professional experience in the hospitality and tourism industries—with practical training.
+Students also gain work experience through internships and training in real workplace settings, supported by dedicated facilities and equipment for hospitality and culinary education.

 History

 In 1993 Dusit Thani College was established as 'The Dusit Thani Hotel School', an addition to the Dusit Thani Group, which owns and operates hotels and resorts.
 The college is adjacent to one of the group's hotels.

 At that time, Thailand had a shortage of manpower, knowledge and experience in the hospitality industry, due in part to a lack of educational institutes and training programmes.
 Those that existed focused only on theory, offering no practical experience for the students.
 In addition, there were few industry leaders involved in the academic development of hotel businesses.

 Dusit Thani Hotel School was established to meet this need by delivering specialised, practical training for the industry and to support Thailand's developing hotel business.

 At first, two courses were available: